The following piece of satire is based solely on my personal experiences and first-hand accounts of visiting each place.

 Crobs: “Fuck off.”

 Billy Connelly, one of the greatest comedians to ever have lived, had a brilliant routine where he explained why ‘fuck off’ is his favourite phrase in the English language.
 He said that it was, “such a lovely pair of words, and it’s international.
 I don’t care where you are.
 If somebody is fucking with your bags at Lhasa Airport in Tibet and he’s got a shaven head and saffron clothes on and you say, ‘hey, fuck off’, he knows exactly what you meant.
 He will fuck off.
 Off he will fuck.”
-Never has this more applicable than to the pestering and poisonous locals of Kuta.
+Never has this been more applicable than to the pestering and poisonous locals of Kuta i came across.